- Chair of the Department of Psychiatry

 - Medical Director and Director of Research at UPMC Western Psychiatric Hospital

 Dr. Lewis also serves as Co-Director of the Physicians Inclusion Council of UPMC-University of Pittsburgh.
 His clinical interests and research activities focus on schizophrenia and include 1) understanding the alterations in cortical circuitry that contribute to cognitive impairments in people with schizophrenia, 2) determining how these alterations arise during postnatal development, and 3) identifying novel molecular targets for therapeutic interventions to improve cognitive function.

-Dr. Lewis received his Bachelor of Arts in psychology and his medical degree from The Ohio State University.
-After completing residencies in internal medicine and psychiatry at the University of Iowa, Dr. Lewis received his research training at the Research Institute of the Scripps Clinic in California.
-He arrived in Pittsburgh in 1987 as associate professor of psychiatry and behavioral neuroscience.
-He has been the UPMC professor of translational neuroscience since 2006.
+Dr. Lewis received his medical degree from the Ohio State University, completed residencies in both internal medicine and psychiatry at the University of Iowa, and received his research training at the Research Institute of the Scripps Clinic.
+His research findings have been published in more than 500 scientific articles.
+Dr. Lewis serves as Deputy Editor of both The American Journal of Psychiatry and Neurobiology of Disease.

 Recognition of Dr. Lewis’ research accomplishments has included the Lieber Prize for Schizophrenia Research from NARSAD, the William K. Warren Award from the International Congress of Schizophrenia Research, the Stanley Dean Research Award from the American College of Psychiatrists, the American Psychiatric Association’s Research Award, the Gold Medal Award from the Society of Biological Psychiatry, and NIMH Senior Scientist and MERIT Awards.
 In addition, he has twice received the APIRE/Kempf award for mentorship from the American Psychiatric Association.